barryclark/jekyll-now/_posts/2019-11-29-BuildingAPond.md

 When visiting the pet store we didn't really have any high expectations, therefore we purchased a dozen of comet gold fish like for 35 cents each.
 They were tiny - about half an inch.
 Also with the filter we started an amazon subscription for [fish food](https://www.amazon.com/gp/product/B00176IK5S/ref=as_li_tl?ie=UTF8&camp=1789&creative=9325&creativeASIN=B00176IK5S&linkCode=as2&tag=frsanchezgith-20&linkId=0c0f40c1e5634f153d7b88109e65f11b), again after a recommendation from the pet store, but the price at amazon is just so much better and the subscription quite convenient.
+If you didn't know, Amazon offers a "Subscribe & Save" option in several of their products, which for me works like a charm sending me the needed fish food every quarter and at the same time it reduces the price even more!

 And that was it!
 The finished product is shown below:
 ![pond with fish]({{ site.baseurl }}/images/pondtop.jpg "pond with fish")